 Rolling the clock back to 1959, Wally Pedé became a judge while they were still stationed in England.
 When they returned to the states, he applied and became an AKC judge in 1961.
 In fact, he was the first Breeder-Judge to do an Afghan Specialty.
 It was an unprecedented honor as at that time, most specialties were judged by All Breed judges.

 Why didn't he become an all-breeds judge?
 Simple.
 He never wanted to.
-The Hound and Working Group was enough.
+The Hound and Working Groups were enough.
 He told Afghan Hound Review that he put in so much time and study mastering all of the Working Group (before the herding dogs were split off into Herding Group) that he just didn't want to “put all that work into doing all the other breeds, although, again, unless one is ignorant, stupid or asleep, a judge has to learn many things simply by judging 300 or 400 shows.”

 As a successful breeder-owner-handler of Working breeds, this editor can vouch for his reputation as a “no-nonsense stickler for breed type and movement.”
 He appreciated the overall picture of breed type but he never overlooked the details.
 He was impeccably fair, often awarding bumbling owner handlers but equally admired and respected by the pro handlers.

 The Senior Conformation Judges Assoc.
 (SCJA) was a milestone in judges education.
 With all-breeds judging legends such as Bill Kendrick, Tip Tipton, Mel Downing, and the Colonel's organizational expertise, the Senior Conformation Judges Education Association (SCJA) became a reality in 1983.
 Wally says “In 1989 we put on the first Judging Institute.
 It was held in Indiana, Pa.
 At that time there was no formal judges' education at AKC or anywhere else in the country.”